ChenCoin/cloudGo/nanofs/README.md

 # nanofs
-a file api server create by golang, used to manage file on cloud server.
+a file api server create by golang, used to manage file on web server.

 It is nano, lite, beta, or with bugs.

-What's featrue here?
+What's feature here?
  - list files
  - download file
  - upload files